hphelion/documentation/CarrierGrade/Overview/carrier-grade.services-overview.md

 The following services are foundation technologies used by the HP Helion OpenStack.
 Based on OpenStack technology, HP Helion OpenStack comprises of a set of services and architecture that defines a data-center-level operating system (DCOS).

-For information on enabling and maintaining each of these OpenStack services, see [Network Administrator Notes](/helion/openstack/carrier/network/administrator/notes/).

 **Compute Operations (Nova)**.
 The Compute service manages the hypervisors and virtual machines in your environment.

 See [Overview of the Compute service](/helion/openstack/carrier/services/compute/overview/).